apache/datafusion-ray/README.md

 ## Getting Started

-See the [contributor guide] for instructions on building DataFusion Ray.
+See the [contributor guide] for instructions on building DataFusion for Ray.

 Once installed, you can run queries using DataFusion's familiar API while leveraging the distributed execution capabilities of Ray.